Standardized Custom Fit

 standardized figure shapes.
 It differs from Full Custom Fit in respect to the number of body measurements taken.
 Stringcodes

-Standardized Custom Fit System utilizes 5 (five) fundamental measurements, which are called root-measurements, to draft patterns.
+Standardized Custom Fit System uses 5 (five) fundamental measurements, which are called root-measurements, to draft patterns.

 What is Full Custom Fit?

 With full custom fit, customers need take all body measurements.
-The number of measurements taken differs from one drafting system to others.
+The number of measurements taken differs from one drafting system to another.

-It could be as few as 20 measurements, or as many as more than 50 measurements.
+It could be as few as 20 measurements, or as many as 50 measurements.

 What are the disadvantages of Full Custom measurements?

-and need dress-fitting to correct the final patterns.
+and needs dress-fitting to correct the final patterns.
 It is not always easy to find so many reference-points around a human body.
 Inconsistencies and errors happen occasionally.